gxsshallot/react-native-general-listener/README.md

 this.loginListener2 = Listener.register(['TestApp', 'Login', userId], this.loginFn);
 ```

-The only difference between `register` and `registerWithSubEvent` is: the second one register event type with all child event types, is only valid when an array style event type.
+The only difference between `register` and `registerWithSubEvent` is: the second one register event type with all sub level event types.

 The function will return an object to used when `unregister` event type.